-This article is all about bugleweed and how to safely use it for dogs.
+This article is all about bugleweed for dogs and how to safely use it for dogs.

 Bugleweed has a number of applications in human herbalism and has seen excellent results in treating hyperthyroidism, anxiety, breast pain, premenstrual syndrome, sleeplessness, and even bleeding.
 The theory is that bugleweed reduces the production of thyroid hormone and reduces the release of prolactin, a hormone that leads to symptoms like breast pain.

-It is also helpful for respiratory conditions, heart issues and anxiety consider using it along side Valerian Root for anxiety issues.
+It is also helpful for respiratory conditions, heart issues and anxiety to consider using it alongside Valerian Root for anxiety issues.

 Dogs with hypothyroidism, a condition caused by an underactive thyroid gland, should NEVER take bugleweed.